shakir85/blog/content/post/s3_cloudfront_cost/index.md

 ### CloudFront cost

-While CloudFront can save on data transfer costs, it introduces its own costs based on the number of requests and data transferred from edge locations.
-If your data access patterns do not benefit from caching and edge locations, it might not be cost-effective.
+While CloudFront can help reduce data transfer costs, it introduces its own costs based on the number of requests and data transferred from edge locations.
+If your data access patterns do not benefit from caching, the return on investment (ROI) of using CloudFront for S3 content might not be as cost-effective as expected, and you might incur unnecessary additional costs.

 ### Cache invalidation

 Content Delivery Networks (CDNs) are ideal for serving static content.
-They are typically a good option for dynamic content mainly due to their caching and latency handling characteristics.
+They are not typically a good option for dynamic content mainly due to their caching and latency handling characteristics.
 However, some CDN providers offer features to address these limitations such as routing optimization and cache invalidation.

 If your data frequently changes and requires real-time updates (dynamic content), you may need to manage cache invalidation carefully with CloudFront, as it may introduce additional complexity and costs.